 Whether you work for yourself as a contractor or as a part of a huge multinational firm, establishing the cultures of communication, performance review, troubleshooting, reward and so many other areas can help you to get the people you need to buying in and working their very best towards your shared mission.

 Here are some things to consider that might help you to better navigate these topics:

 1. Shared beliefs and assumptions about the current way of doing things are the foundations of your organizational culture.

 2. There is no perfect solution for every type of business.
-Instead, working with what you have digital workplace, holding a plan and possibly following it loosely as new information becomes an available, might be the best ways to develop a strategy for your digital work environment.
+Instead, working with what you have a digital workplace, holding a plan and possibly following it loosely as new information becomes an available, might be the best ways to develop a strategy for your digital work environment.

 3. Don’t be afraid to try things out, assess and reassess.
 Practice makes perfect.